Warning: This post contains a few spoilers for Avengers: Infinity War AND CAptain Marvel!

 By now, as I'm sure you're painfully aware, Avengers: Infinity War wraps up on a heartbreaking note: Thanos fulfills his mission of obtaining all six powerful Infinity Stones and vaporizes half of the universe's population with a literal snap of his fingers.
 That means some of our beloved Avengers turn to dust before our eyes, including S.H.I.E.L.D.'s Nick Fury (Samuel L. Jackson) and Maria Hill (Cobie Smulders).
 Their deaths go down in the film's sole postcredits scene, one that sneakily sets up 2019's Captain Marvel.
 Now that Carol Danvers herself has blasted into theaters, we have a bit more insight into how she'll help save our favorite superheroes by the time Avengers: Endgame rolls around.

 "This is exciting for the future.
-There are different ways that some of these ideas appear on-screen in a few years," he said.
+There are different ways that some of these ideas appear on screen in a few years," he said.
 "Not just for Ant-Man, but also for Captain Marvel and all of the Marvel Cinematic Universe."

 Dr. Michalakis further elaborated on this idea in a 2015 blog post: